johanneskropf/node-red-contrib-sox-utils/README.md

 ## Play Node

-The play node will play an audio file which path was send as a `msg.payload` to the node.
+The play node will play an audio file (*Note: If you want to play mp3's with sox you will have to install a handler for this:*`sudo apt-get install libsox-fmt-mp3`) which was send to the node as either a string containing a path in the `msg.payload` or as a single buffer containing the data in the `msg.payload`.
 It will try to play the audio on the selected output from the nodes menu.
-It sends playback progress to the output and a `msg.payload` of `complete` once finished.
+If you select the detailed info option it will send detailed playback progress and information to the output.
+When finished it will always send a `msg.payload` of `complete`.
 You can stop playback at anytime with a `msg.payload` of `stop`.
-*Note: If you want to play mp3's with sox you will have to install a handler for this:*`sudo apt-get install libsox-fmt-mp3`
+The node can behave in two ways when a new input arrives while a playback is in progress.
+The behavior can be set in the nodes options.
+You can choose if it should either ignore the new input or stop the current playback and replace it with the new input.

 # Todo:
 - [ ] add dynamically populated source select dropdown to record
-- [ ] add gain to play
+- [x] add gain to play
-- [ ] add buffer support to play
+- [x] add buffer support to play
-- [ ] add debug level tick box to play
+- [x] add debug level tick box to play
 - [ ] *add effect node*
 - [ ] *move some effects from record to effect*